hanwenzhang123/fullstack-note/02-note/README.md

 #### Stateful Component vs Stateless Component
 - stateful components are keeping track of changing data
-- stateless components print out what is given to them via props, or they always render the same thing.
+- stateless components always render the same thing, print out what is given to them via props

 #### Element vs Components in React
 - React Element is like HTML element, is an immutable object describes a DOM node, you can not apply any methods on it.